khalid-hussain/shaheen/chap14.md

 After making Beegha his bastion Ferdinand captured Al-Zeghel's forts in  one after the other.

-Bashir Bin Hassan was tying a bandage around Badr Bin Mughira's wounded arm.
+Bashir Bin Hassan was tying a bandage around Badr bin Mughira's wounded arm.
 Mansour entered the room.
-Badr Bin Mughira enquired, "Mansour!
+Badr bin Mughira enquired, "Mansour!
 You have not left as yet?"

 Mansour replied, "I had just stepped out of the fort when I met him."